Home Greenhouse Controller

 A 16-position DIP plug connects the interface board to sensor inputs and SSR DC control.
 Power and ground use 22 AWG wire to minimize voltage drop.
-Temp 5V is obtained from the PLC and used to power the PLC and display temperature sensors.
-Power and ground for the humidity sensor is connected directly to the PLC to minimize digital noise pickup.
+Temperature 5V is obtained from the PLC and used to power the PLC and display temperature sensors.
+Power and ground for the humidity sensor is connected directly to the PLC to minimize effects of digital noise.

 A .5 amp fuse limits fault current to the 9 volt power supply.